Characterization of exchangeable measure-valued P\'olya urn sequences: Main results

-where $R_x^\perp$ and $\nu$ are mutually singular, denoted by $R_x^\perp\independent\nu$, and $R_x^a\ll\nu$.
+for some finite measures $R_x^\perp$ and $R_x^a$ on $\mathbb{X}$ such that $R_x^\perp$ and $\nu$ are mutually singular, denoted by $R_x^\perp\perp\nu$, and $R_x^a\ll\nu$.
 The next theorem shows that, for fixed $x$, the replacement $R_x$ of any exchangeable MVPS is either mutually singular or absolutely continuous with respect to $\nu$.
 In addition, the support of any mutually singular component, $R_x^\perp$, does not intersect the support of any absolutely continuous one, $R_y^a$, implying a complete separation of the two regimes.

 \begin{theorem} Let $(X_n)_{n\geq1}$ be an exchangeable MVPS$(\theta,\nu,R)$.
-Then there exists a set $S\in\mathcal{X}$ such that
+Then there exists a set $\mathcal{S}\in\mathcal{X}$ such that

 and